backstage/backstage/docs/backend-system/building-plugins-and-modules/02-testing.md

 });
 ```

-This example shows how to easily access the factories for mock services and
+This example shows how to access the mock service factories and
-passing options to them, which will override the default mocks.
+pass options to them, which will override the default mock services.

 The returned server also has a `port()` method which returns the dynamically
 bound listening port.
 You can use this to perform lower level network